 St. Jones Greenway – Hop along the St. Jones Greenway, a 14-mile river-side pathway linking Greater Dover, Kent County to the Delaware Bay that provides views of the St. Jones River and surrounding wetlands.
 The greenway consists of recreation, cultural & nature resources and provides visitors a pathway from Route 10 to downtown Dover, perfect for walking or cycling.

-Brecknock Park – This 86-acre park located in Camden, Delaware is filled with history, recreation opportunities and miles of year-round accessible walking nature trails.
+Brecknock Park – This 86-acre park located in Camden, Delaware is filled with history, miles of year-round accessible walking nature trails and more.

 Killens Pond State Park –You will find Killens Pond State Park and Campground tucked away in Felton, Delaware.
-Killens Pond is perfect for outdoor enthusiasts who enjoy recreation, birding, cycling, hiking, camping and more.
-Enjoy one of the four trails perfect for all hiking skill levels including the Life Course Trail, a trail dedicated for workout enthusiasts with over 20 exercise stations!
+Killens Pond is perfect for outdoor enthusiasts who enjoy recreation, birding, cycling, hiking and more.
+Enjoy one of the four trails perfect for all hiking skill levels!

 St. Jones Reserve & Delaware National Estuarine Research Reserve –The north shores of the St. Jones River is home to the St. Jones Reserve, a component of the Delaware National Estuarine Research Reserve.
 The St. Jones Reserve is located along the Delaware Bayshore Byway and is free and open to the public.
-This Reserve offers a visitor center with hands-on interactive exhibits and a two-mile nature trail, a part of the St. Jones Greenway.
 The trail consists of a quarter-mile boardwalk with salt marshes and is adjacent to the Ted Harvey Conservation Area.

 Browns Branch County Park – With 38 acres of recreational offerings including hiking trails through evergreen woods, Browns Branch County Park offers visitors the chance to see migratory birds with its vibrant wetland habitat and uniquely designed wetland boardwalk for picturesque views.

-Silver Lake Park – Located in the city of Dover, Silver Lake Park offers 182 acres of woodsy green space with walking trails along the lake and park, a playground, fishing opportunities at Sliver Lake, picnic shelters and water access.
+Silver Lake Park – Located in the city of Dover, Silver Lake Park offers 182 acres of woodsy green space with walking trails along the lake and park, fishing opportunities at Sliver Lake, water access and much more.

 Fork Branch Nature Preserve – This preserve contains the second largest forest tract along the St. Jones River watershed.
 The mature upland forest is located on the corner of Kenton and West Denneys Road in Dover and offers a Loop Trail for visitors to explore.
 See barred owls, migratory and resident birds, including warblers, hawks, woodpeckers and more.

-Abbott’s Mill Nature Center - Explore a working historic gristmill, nature center, picnic area, canoe and kayak access, 20-acre pond and miles of scenic trails at the Abbott’s Mill Nature Center in Milford, Delaware.
+Abbott’s Mill Nature Center - Explore 20-acre pond and miles of scenic trails at the Abbott’s Mill Nature Center in Milford, Delaware.
 Abbott’s Mill Trails and streamside boardwalk are open year-round and is pet friendly.
 Each trail gives visitors the opportunity to soak in scenic views along the Atlantic White Cedar woodlands to spot migratory birds, photo opportunities and wildlife in its natural habitat.